18argon/sample-data/README.md

 Create a derived [ElasticSearch docker image](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html) containing an initialized `contacts` index stored in a docker volume.

-This involves some monkey patching to the ES start script `es-docker` since no facilities are provided to initialize ES with data. `es-docker` will contain a line `(/seed-data/data-load.sh &)` which spawns a process that sleeps for 60s, checks if the `contacts` index exists, and if not, index the contacts data.

 Scripts are provided in `docker/` for:

 * `./build.sh build elasticsearch`: build the docker image